 For the moment, all the user interface and its documentation are in French, even if all is ready for their translation (but time is not extendable...).
 The documentation may not be up to date everywhere, for Hermes is changing every day.
 You can get the most recent version of Hermes at http:\\gemeu.free.fr.

-Hermes uses the services of Babel, CpcFloat, Ctls, Util and optional the services of CpcBitmaps, Escher and Pac.
+Hermes uses the services provided by Babel, CpcFloat, Ctls, Util and optional the services of CpcBitmaps, Escher and Pac.

 StdCoded File <=> PacCoded File (1180 / 522 kByte - Release 5-Jun-2007)